t-d-k/LibreCrypt/docs/command_line.md

       <TD style="vertical-align: top;">
       <pre>/SetInstalled</pre>
       </TD>
       <TD style="vertical-align: top;">Sets a flag in the ini file to indicate the app has been installed.
-Without this flag, DoxBox will attempt to install the drivers at startup</TD>
+Without this flag, LibreCrypt will attempt to install the drivers at startup</TD>
     </TR>
     <TR>
       <TD style="vertical-align: top;">